Katze Blut im Stuhl

 Red blood in the stool (hematochezia)

-Is the feces very fresh and still liquid blood or if blood appears at the anus regardless of bowel movements, your cat may also have Injury or illness in the anal area before.
+Is the feces very fresh and still liquid blood or if blood appears at the anus regardless of bowel movements, your cat may also have injury or disease in the anal area before.

 Black stool (melena)